lunasec-io/lunasec/docs/blog/2021-12-09-log4j-zero-day.md

 :::caution

-Due to the widespread use of _dnslog.cn_ for testing log4shell, we advise caution when testing sensitive infrastructure as information being sent to this site could be used by the service's owners to exploit applications identified as vulnerable.
+While _dnslog.cn_ has become popular for testing log4shell, we advise caution.
+When testing sensitive infrastructure, information sent to this site could be used by its owner to catalogue and later exploit it.

-If this is something of concern to you and wish to test more discretely, you may [setup your own authoritative DNS server](https://www.joshmcguigan.com/blog/run-your-own-dns-servers/) for testing.
+If you wish to test more discretely, you may [setup your own authoritative DNS server](https://www.joshmcguigan.com/blog/run-your-own-dns-servers/) for testing.

 :::